thojmr/PregnancyPlus/README.md

 ```
 If sucessfull you should see a KK_PregnancyPlus.dll file nested in .\bin\

-### Some of the KK_PregnancyPlus features
+### Some KK_PregnancyPlus technical details
-- Adds a number of sliders that can alter the size and shape of the belly.
-More customizability overall
 - Instead of manipulating the bones like KK_Pregnancy does, this mod alters the mesh itself which has benifits and drawbacks
-- Integrates with KK_Pregnancy (in Character Studio only for now) so that all sliders can be used together
+- Integrates with KK_Pregnancy (in Character Studio (KK, Hs2, AI) and Story Mode for KK) so that both plugins can work together

 ### Some of the drawbacks of manipulating the mesh instead of the bones directly
 -  Right now clothing can be hit or miss, because of the way the belly grows, clothing will flatten and clip when the belly is set its largest size
     -  There are some clothing items in HS2 and AI that simply wont work with the sliders at all
 -  Acessories won't automatically move out of the way of the mesh as they do when you manipulate bones
--  It has bigger impact on performance than a simple bone scale change, but not enough to notice in general
+-  It has bigger impact on performance than a simple bone scale change, but doesn't affect the shape of bones which is a bonus!

 ## Some TODO items that may or mat not be implemented in the future (depending on interest)
 -  Make accessories move along with the belly to prevent clipping
--  Fix clothing flattening at the largest belly sizes
+-  Fix clothing flattening at the largest belly sizes (Has been slightly improved already)
 -  There are certain clothing items that do not work in the current state
--  Potentially add the "improved" belly shape into story mode, with optional config toggle
+-  Improve some of the sliders to help prevent skin stretching, and improve overall base shape